johnmccalla/bmwctrl/README.md

 Reasonable (and valid) values must be returned to the car, or the sequence is aborted.
-Not answering any command will cause the car will restart this indentifaction.
+Not answering any command will cause the car will restart this indentifaction sequence.
 If the car gets a response it doesn't like, it can just stop also (for example, returning less than 1.05 for the protocol version causes this.)

 ## BMW Database Usage